strumberr/architecture-emergency-dispatch/README.md

 ```

-### This is the example flow chart of how the system would use Redis as a quick and temp system for reports, which after a few seconds would get moved to the postgreSQL DB for long term storage
+### This is the example flow chart of how the system would use Redis as a quick and temp system for reports, which after a few seconds would get moved to the postgreSQL DB for long term storage:
 ```mermaid
 sequenceDiagram
     participant RedisDB